The Essential Guide To Losing Weight Without Counting Calories In 2022

 Why is this a good plan?

 This plan can help you feel more satisfied since you are getting two snacks throughout the day.
-We grew up in a culture that made snacking throughout the day normal and it is hard sometimes to give that up.
+We grew up in a culture that made snacking throughout the day normal and can be hard to give up.
 This plan is also great for the person that doesn't care for eating breakfast or is busy throughout the day and misses lunch.

 Who is this ideal for?